Best HIPAA-Compliant Development Companies in 2026

 |---|---|---|

-| Staff augmentation | Engineers work inside your controls; BAA covers personnel access and confidentiality | Uvik Software (48-hour matching, 30-day replacement); KMS Healthcare for offshore scale |
+| Staff augmentation | Engineers work inside your controls; BAA covers personnel access and confidentiality | Uvik Software (matched profiles within 48 hours of a signed SOW; 30-day replacement guarantee); KMS Healthcare for offshore scale |

-| Dedicated team | Shared control; BAA must assign responsibility for environments and subcontractors | Uvik Software (about one week); Binariks; Empeek |
+| Dedicated team | Shared control; BAA must assign responsibility for environments and subcontractors | Uvik Software (engineers can embed in two weeks, with two weeks the outer bound for very niche expertise); Binariks; Empeek |

 | Scoped project delivery | Vendor-side safeguards in full: hosting, encryption, audit logging, breach notification | Mindbowser; Topflight Apps; Uvik Software when scope and stack fit are clear |